The Blue House orphanage provides a home, support for education, and HOPE, in rural Uganda, Africa. But more children need your help.

 Learn more about HMI and life at the Blue House at www.hopemultipurpose.org.

-Current operating costs average $100 a month for each girl.
+Current operating costs are a little more than $100 a month for each girl.

 Your donations buy the basics: clothing, food, housing, care, and support for school.
 The girls grow some of their own food and are learning to make some of their own clothes.
 The only paid staff is in Uganda, those who provide direct support for the children and the orphanage.

-Soon 30 girls will live at the Blue House, but we have room for 44, when we can afford to support them.
+30 girls live at the Blue House, but we have room for 40, when we can afford to support them.
 HMI's vision is to support as many as 200 orphans in the area in need a home like the Blue House.

 HMI is a 501(c)(3) charity governed by a board of directors in St. Paul, Minnesota, USA, and a board of directors in Kazo Parish, Uganda.